gillescj/js-calculator/README.md

 npm run start
 ```

-Or open index.html in dist.
+Or download dist and open.